-AND WHEREAS, the Hon'ble High Court of Delhi vide its judgement dated 19.01.2016 in writ petition No. 4109/2013 in the matter of Justice for All versus Govt. of NCT of Delhi and Others, has reiterated the aforesaid directions of the Hon'ble Supreme Court and has directed the DoE to ensure compliance of terms, if any, in the letter of allotment regarding the increase of the fee by recognized unaided schools to whom land has been allotted by DDA/ other land-owning agencies.
+AND WHEREAS, the Hon'ble High Court of Delhi vide its judgement dated 19.01.2016 in writ petition No. 4109/2013 in the matter of Justice for All versus Govt. of NCT of Delhi and Others, has reiterated the aforesaid directions of the Hon'ble Supreme Court and has directed the DoE to ensure compliance of terms, if any, in the letter of allotment regarding the increase of the fee by recognized unaided schools to whom land has been allotted by DDA/ land owning agencies.

-AND WHEREAS, accordingly, the DoE vide Order No. F.DE.-15(40)/PSB/2019/4440-4412 dated 08.06.2022, directed all the private unaided recognized schools, running on the land allotted by DDA/other land-owning agencies at concessional rates or otherwise, with the condition to seek prior approval of DoE for increase in fee, to submit their proposals, if any, for prior sanction, for increase in fee for the academic session 2022-23.
+AND WHEREAS, accordingly, the DoE vide order Nos.
+F.DE.-15(40)/PSB/2023/1964-1972 dated 01.03.2023 and F.DE.-15(40)/PSB/2023/2685-2692 dated 27.03.2023 for the academic session 2023-24, directing all the private unaided recognized schools, running on the land allotted by DDA/other land-owning agencies on concessional rates or otherwise, with the condition to seek prior approval of DoE for increase in fee, to submit their proposals, if any, for prior sanction, for increase in fee for the academic session 2023-24.

-AND WHEREAS, in pursuance to Order dated 08.06.2022 of the DoE, the School submitted its proposal for enhancement of fee for the academic session 2022-23.
-Accordingly, this Order dispenses the proposal for enhancement of fee submitted by school for the academic session 2022-23.
+AND WHEREAS, in pursuance to orders dated 01.03.2023 and 27.03.2023 of the DOE, the school submitted its proposal for fee increase for the academic session 2023-24.
+Accordingly, the order dispenses the proposal for fee increase submitted by the school for the academic session 2023-24.

-AND WHEREAS, in order to examine the proposals submitted by the schools for fee increase for justifiability or not, the DoE has deployed teams of Chartered Accountants at HQ level who has evaluated the fee increase proposals of the School carefully in accordance with the provisions of the DSEAR, 1973, and other Orders/ Circulars issued from time to time by the DoE.
+AND WHEREAS, in order to examine the proposals submitted by the schools for fee increase for justifiability or not, the DoE has evaluated the fee increase proposals of the School carefully in accordance with the provisions of the DSEAR, 1973, and other Orders/ Circulars issued from time to time by the DoE.

-AND WHEREAS, in the process of examination of the fee hike proposal filed by the aforesaid school, necessary records and explanations were also called from the school through email.
-Further, the school was also provided an opportunity of being heard on 26.07.2022 to present its justifications/ clarifications on the fee increase proposal and full statement of fees filed under section 17(3) of the DSEA, 1973.
-Based on the discussion, the school was further asked to submit necessary documents and clarification on various issues noted during the personal hearing with the school.
-During that hearing, the compliance of Order No. F.DE 15(267)/PSB/2021/4693-4698 dated 12.11.2021 issued for academic session 2019-20 were also discussed and the school's submissions were taken on record.
+AND WHEREAS, in the process of examination of fee increase proposal filed by the aforesaid School for the academic session 2023-24, necessary records and explanations were also called from the school through email.
+Further, the school was also provided an opportunity of being heard on 16th October 2023 to present its justifications/ clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
+During that hearing, the compliance of order no.F.DE.15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued for the academic session 2022-23 was also discussed and the school submission were taken on record.

-AND WHEREAS, on receipt of clarification as well as documents uploaded on the web portal for fee increase, and subsequent documents submitted by the school as a result of the personal hearing, were evaluated by the team of Chartered Accountants and key suggestions noted for improvement by the School are hereunder:
+AND WHEREAS, on receipt of clarification as well as documents uploaded on the web portal for the fee hike post personal hearing, the fee hike proposal was evaluated by DOE and the key suggestions noted for improvement by the school are hereunder:

-Financial Suggestions for Improvement:
+A. Financial Suggestions for Improvement:

-Clause 7.24 of Duggal committee report states "school should be prohibited from discharging any of the functions, which rightly fall in the domain of the society out of the fees and other charges collected from the students; or where the parents are made to bear, even in part, the financial burden for the creation of facilities including building, on a land which had been given to the society at concessional rates for carrying out a philanthropic activity.
+1. Clause 7.24 of Duggal committee report states "school should be prohibited from discharging any of the functions, which rightly fall in the domain of the society out of the fees and other charges collected from the students; or where the parents are made to bear, even in part, the financial burden for the creation of facilities including building, on a land which had been given to the society at concessional rates for carrying out a philanthropic activity.
 One only wonders what is then the contribution of the society that professes to run the school".